 - The research complies with The Privacy Act of 1974 (see Privacy)

 - The research complies with The Antideficiency Act (see Legal)

-Copy and customize this example design research participant agreement (Google Docs version of template or Google form version) to reflect your research design.
+Copy and customize one of the participant agreements below to reflect your research design.
 This is the agreement you’ll ask participants to sign before they participate.

 Correspond with participants ahead of time to explain things that might otherwise get lost in the agreement-signing process.
 In the event that a participant has not signed an agreement ahead of the interview, obtain their verbal consent.
 In order to give their informed consent, participants need to understand:

 - The purpose/goals of the research

 - What data you’ll collect, and how long it will be kept

 - What will happen during the research, including any reasonably foreseeable risks or discomforts to the participant

 - How you will use the results of the research, and who you’ll share them with

 - That they may decline to answer any question and can stop participating at any time, without penalty